Mortyzhang/Mask2polygon_tool/README.md

 There is a problem when you use the datasets for training instance segmentation CNNs:
 You may get error in evaluation for instance segementation, like "File "pycocotools/_mask.pyx", in pycocotools._mask.frPyObjects cvat          | Exception: input type is not supported.", because there are some seg [] in evaluation json file, please remove them, using replace [], .

+If OSError: Could not find library geos_c or load any of its variants ['libgeos_c.so.1', 'libgeos_c.so'] Installed shapely using pip, and had the same problem.
+So I went ahead and installed it like so: sudo apt-get install libgeos-dev